Extra vitamin E — Is it safe?

 - Sunflower and safflower oils

-Lastly, it’s good to be aware that the amount of vitamin E in each pill can vary greatly because the Food and Drug Administration (FDA) does not regulate nutritional supplements.
+Lastly, it’s good to be aware that the amount of vitamin E in each pill can vary greatly because the Food and Drug Administration (FDA) doesn't regulate nutritional supplements.
 That is, your 400 IU supplement may contain much more or much less vitamin E than what is listed on the label.
 Bottom line — if you’re curious to know whether a vitamin E supplement is a healthy choice for you, it’s wise to speak with your health care provider.
 In the meantime, don’t be shy about grabbing a leafy green salad with almonds and a little sunflower oil!